Aakashaneja/droame-project/readme.md

 ### *Description*
-* this is an application made with nodeJs and MongoDb to perform the CRUD operations for different users data.
-This is made ony for the operator and hence no login authentication is there.
+* this is an application made with nodeJs and MongoDb to perform the CRUD operations for different user's data.
+This is made only for the operator and hence no login authentication is there.
 It is only for the organisation to maintain records of the customer booking.

 #### Before Using Install Important Library